 Materials note: This GoWesty stainless steel exhaust system will not stay shiny and aesthetically perfect—but it will last, and we value longevity over aesthetics.
 For the complete story on stainless steel metallurgy, please click here.

 Do you have a 1983-1985 water-cooled 1.9?
-The 1.9 system was abandoned in 1985 for good reason, so now is the time to upgrade to the later 2.1 style kit you see on this page.
-Order this later style exhaust kit, plus our Early to Late Exhaust Update Kit.
+The 1.9 system was abandoned in 1986 for good reason, so now is the time to upgrade to the later 2.1 style kit you see on this page.
+Order this later style exhaust kit WITH CATALYTIC CONVERTER to accommodate the O2 sensor, plus our Early to Late Exhaust Update Kit.

 Limited Lifetime Warranty: Every stainless exhaust part we offer comes with a limited lifetime warranty.
 The part is warranted against structural failure for life (for the original purchaser).

 Note for 1983-85 Vanagons: On 1986-91 Vanagons, the thermostat housing was moved to the front near the #3 exhaust port (on an 1983-85 Vanagon, it is near the #4 exhaust port).
 There is an interference issue between the #4 exhaust pipe in this kit and the 1983-85 thermostat cover, which requires a small amount of clearancing on the cover.
-Also, a new, longer wire to the oxygen sensor will be required (but is not included).
+Also, a new, longer oxygen sensor wire to reach the port in the catalytic converter (yes, you need to buy the cat) will be required but is not included.

 Note for Syncro owners: You cannot "mix and match" different components in this exhaust system—in other words, you cannot simply purchase our stainless 1&3 pipe and have it mate up perfectly with a stock exhaust system.
 For 4WD applications, you need to purchase this COMPLETE kit.